clemdee/proposal-not-nullish-operator/README.md

 }

 if (isDefined(variableA)) {
-  // do something if variableA is defined
+  // do something if variableA is not nullish
   // note that variableA was only evaluated once
 }
 ```